-In this section, constitutional aspects as well as existing federal and provincial (Ontario) legislation and guidelines applicable to water quality and water pollution are reviewed.
-This review examines the most important statutes that relate to the protection of water quality and that apply, directly or indirectly, to drinking water quality.7 Although this legislation is intended to control water pollution, it is clear that there are significant factors that have limited the effectiveness of this legislation.
+In this section we review constitutional aspects as well as existing federal and provincial (Ontario) legislation and guidelines applicable to water quality and water pollution.
+This review examines the most important statutes that relate to the protection of water quality and that apply, directly or indirectly, to drinking water quality.
+6a Although this legislation is intended to control water pollution, it is clear that there are significant factors that have limited the effectiveness of this legislation.

 First, governments have not taken advantage of their powers under these Acts to control pollution effectively.
 Enforcement has been sporadic and uneven.
-Second, non-point source pollution such as agricultural runoff which affects drinking water cannot be easily controlled by legislation.
+Secondly, non-point source pollution such as agricultural runoff which affects drinking water cannot be easily controlled by legislation.
 For example, pesticides such as atrazine commonly used on corn crops have been detected in drinking water supplies in different parts of the province.

 Finally, even where existing legislation provides a framework for establishing regulations, the government has not used these provisions to enact standards.
 This has meant with respect to drinking water that there is no legislation regulating contaminants at the point of consumption.

-Existing legislation has therefore not provided adequate protection for drinking water supplies and consequently there is a need for a legally enforceable framework to ensure that drinking water is protected at the point of consumption.
+Therefore, we feel that existing legislation has not provided adequate protection for drinking water supplies and that there is a need for a legally enforceable framework to ensure that drinking water is protected at the point of consumption.